-Guaranty Bond Bank will never contact you either by e-mail or by phone unsolicited and request your online banking credentials
+Guaranty Bank & Trust will never contact you either by e-mail or by phone unsolicited and request your online banking credentials.

 Spotting phony email messages is not always easy.
 Sometimes, they may ask you to reply directly, or provide a link that takes you to a website that appears legitimate but is not.
 In either case, these phony email messages generally ask you to provide sensitive personal, financial, or account information.

 More tips for spotting fraudulent emails:

 - Fraudulent emails are trying to trick you in to providing your personal information.
 Guaranty Bank & Trust will never ask you to reply to an email with any personal information, such as your Social Security number, Account number, Debit Card information, or any other sensitive information.
 In addition, when you sign in to Online Banking always make sure to look for your Verification Phrase.

 - Urgent claim that your account may be closed if you fail to confirm, verify, or authenticate your personal information immediately.
 Guaranty Bank & Trust and most other financial institutions will not ask you to verify information in this way.

 - Requests for security information claim that the bank has lost important security information and needs to update it online.
 Guaranty Bank & Trust and most other financial institutions will not ask you to verify information in this way.

 - Typos and other errors are often the mark of fraudulent emails or websites.
 Be on the lookout for: typographical or grammatical errors; awkward, stilted, or inappropriate writing; and poor visual or design quality.